pmclaugh/LetterBoxedNYT/README.md

 # LetterBoxedNYT
 Python solver for The New York Times' "Letter Boxed" puzzle.
 No outside requirements.
 Tested on `python 3.9.10`

-Please see (article link) for further detail.
+Please see [my article on Medium](https://medium.com/@pnmclaugh/solving-letter-boxed-in-python-5e6cc4b216f9) for further detail.

 ## Running the code
 To just run: